Four students talking in a seminar

 If possible, please ensure that the word count is clearly displayed on the document.

-If you have not studied humanities subjects at a higher education institution or have not written an essay in the humanities in recent years, you may like to consider taking an online course offered by the Department for Continuing Education in literature, history, history of art, or philosophy in advance of making an application to the MLA.
+If you have not studied humanities subjects at a higher education institution or have not written an essay in the humanities in recent years, you may wish to consider taking an online course offered by the Department for Continuing Education in literature, history, history of art, or philosophy in advance of making an application to the MLA.
 These courses can be a valuable way to improve your skills and are a way to explore the relevant subject areas before you apply to the MLA.

 Start or continue your application

 You can start or return to an application using the relevant link below.
 As you complete the form, please refer to the requirements above and consult our Application Guide for advice.
-You'll find the answers to most common queries in our FAQs.

 Was this page useful?*